MinasA1/AirBnB_clone_v2-1/README.md

 # <img src="https://www.holbertonschool.com/assets/holberton-logo-simplified-71b02868461c07d54553e4a7cc05d1926681a6755cc19030b0458f2d70ae9909.png" width="30"> AirBnB Clone V.2 - MYSQL

 ## Synopsis
-This is the 2nd version of our AirBnB clone project.
+This is the 3rd version of our AirBnB clone project.
+We will be implementing a RESTful API with Flask.

 We will be using a MySQL database with the following environmental variables:

+HBNB_ENV: running environment.
+It can be “dev” or “test” for the moment (“production” soon!)
+HBNB_MYSQL_USER: the username of your MySQL
+HBNB_MYSQL_PWD: the password of your MySQL
+HBNB_MYSQL_HOST: the hostname of your MySQL
+HBNB_MYSQL_DB: the database name of your MySQL
+HBNB_TYPE_STORAGE: the type of storage used.
+It can be “file” (using FileStorage) or db (using DBStorage)

 <ul>
 <li><code>HBNB_ENV</code>: running environment.
 It can be &ldquo;dev&rdquo; or &ldquo;test&rdquo; for the moment (&ldquo;production&rdquo; soon!)</li>